bmwiedemann/bugzillai/README.md

 which package will need a fix.

 For training we can rely on training data since 2013 from mails that were sent to bugs ML and got updates from Bernhard's [obsbugzilla](https://github.com/bmwiedemann/obsbugzilla/) bot.
+There are around 13k entries.

 ## How